MetaFabInc/metafab-javascript/docs/ContractsApi.md

 import MetafabJavascript from 'metafab-javascript';

 let apiInstance = new MetafabJavascript.ContractsApi();
-let contractId = "contractId_example"; // String | Any contract id within the MetaFab ecosystem. let func = "func_example"; // String | A contract function name.
+let contractId = "contractId_example"; // String | Any contract id within the MetaFab platform. let func = "func_example"; // String | A contract function name.
 This can be any valid function from the the ABI of the contract you are interacting with.
 For example, `balanceOf`. let opts = {
   'args': 123,"Hello",false // String | A comma seperated list of basic data type arguments.
 This is optional and only necessary if the function being invoked requires arguments per the contract ABI.
 For example, `123,\"Hello\",false`.